Relaxation dynamics of an unlike spin pair system: Applications

 Each of those three coefficients can be written using Eq. (\ref{eq:NormaTransParam}), and they save their dependence on the spectral density function.
-For example, considering the anhydrous hydrofluoric acid at a static magnetic field strength of $0.705$ T, as detailed in Ref. \cite{bloembergen1948}, the ``isotropic model'' for the spectral density functions and assuming the correlation time as an independent variable, those coefficients have their smooth variation graphically displayed in Fig. \ref{fig:AuxiliaryFunctionsForMagnetization}.
+For example, let us consider the anhydrous hydrofluoric acid at a static magnetic field strength of $0.705$ T, as detailed in Ref. \cite{bloembergen1948}, also consider the ``isotropic model'' for the spectral density functions defined by \cite{abragam1994Book,bull1972}

+where $ \tau$ represents the correlation time that characterizes molecular motions (as was detailed in the description of Eq. (\ref{EquationMotionByRedfieldTheory})) and $\omega$ represents the characteristic angular frequency of an eigen-energy of the system.
+For Hydrogen and Fluorine nuclei, the values of the angular frequency were calculated and denoted by $\omega_{S}=188.603\times 10^{6}$Hz and $\omega_{I}=177.394\times 10^{6}$Hz, respectively.
+Assuming the correlation time as an independent variable, those coefficients have their smooth variation graphically displayed in Fig. \ref{fig:AuxiliaryFunctionsForMagnetization}.

-These pictorial representations support the predicted value $1/2$ found by I. Solomon because following the solution solving Redfield equation, and the coefficient is $-h_{1}=1/2$.
-An analogous argument is devoted using the ``Model-free'' for the spectral density functions as introduced by Lipari-Szabo \cite{lipari1982A}, such that the coefficient reproduces the same value $-h_{1}=1/2$.
+These pictorial representations support the predicted value $1/2$ found by I. Solomon because following the solution solving the Redfield equation, the coefficient is $-h_{1}=1/2$.
+An analogous argument is devoted using the ``Model-free'' for the spectral density functions as introduced by Lipari-Szabo \cite{lipari1982A}, as denoted by

+where $ \tau _{M}$ represents the correlation time that characterizes macro-molecular motions, $ \tau _{e}$ represents the correlation time of effective motions, and $S$ represents a generalized order parameter (measures the degree of spatial restriction of the motion).
+Even with these more sophisticated spectral density functions, the coefficient reproduces the same value $-h_{1}=1/2$.

-Considering the initial time $t_{0}=0$ and the definition of the magnetization at the steady state as denoted by Eq. (\ref{MagnetizationZrhoEquilibrioEspecieI}) and (\ref{MagnetizationZrhoEquilibrioEspecieS}), then the angular momentum operators' mean values are resumed by
+Considering the initial time $t_{0}=0$ and the definition of the magnetization at the steady-state as denoted by Eq. (\ref{MagnetizationZrhoEquilibrioEspecieI}) and (\ref{MagnetizationZrhoEquilibrioEspecieS}), the angular momentum operators' mean values are resumed by